johnh865/AFR_Bylaws/Bylaws.md

 Members are expected to volunteer at least 10 hours per year, either with the USA4R or other organizations working to advance USA4R's vision of the future.
 Members are expected to vote in every possible local, county, state, primary, and federal election.
 Any member expectation may be waived due to hardship.
-Members are expected to either attend every meeting, or delegate their authority out to another member for a meeting.
+Members are expected to either attend every meeting, or delegate their authority to another member for a meeting.

 2.3 Membership Dues
 ----------------------------